DWTechs/Passken-express.js/README.md

 - Very lightweight
 - Thoroughly tested
 - Works in Javascript and Typescript
-- Can be used as EcmaScrypt module
+- Can be used as CommonJS or EcmaScrypt module
 - Written in Typescript

 ## Support

-- node: 26
+- node: 16

 This is the oldest targeted versions.
 The library should work properly on older versions of Node.js but we do not support it officially.